 This article describes how to manage Databricks clusters, including displaying, editing, starting, terminating, deleting, controlling access, and monitoring performance and logs.

 To display the clusters in your workspace, click the clusters icon in the sidebar.

-The Clusters page displays two lists: All-Purpose Clusters and Job Clusters.
-Each list includes:
+The Clusters page displays clusters in two tabs: All-Purpose Clusters and Job Clusters.

 - Cluster name